PRodriguez19/Intro-to-shell/schedule/README.md

 ## Questions?
-Please email me if you have questions or would like to schedule a meeting
+Please email me if you have questions or would like to schedule a meeting.
+I will try my best to respond within 24 hours.

 Email: princess.rodriguez@med.uvm.edu
-Office: Given Courtyard S357
+Office: Given Courtyard S453
 Office phone number: 802-656-1718 (Monday-Friday; 8am to 5pm)

 ***